codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2022/codeporting-translator-cs2cpp-22-6.md

 1. The Tag property of the Image class was supported.
 1. Several Clang-Tidy warnings were fixed across the codebase, potentially improving the performance.

-Please consult respective sections of our wiki for more information.
+Please consult respective sections of our wiki for more information..

 ## Full List of Issues Covering all Changes in this Release ##